 - Direct-to-consumer mortgage lender that offers home purchase loans and refinances

-- Headquartered in New Albany, Ohio (just outside Columbus)
+- Launched in 2018, headquartered in New Albany, Ohio (just outside Columbus)

-- Parent company originated roughly $2 billion in home loans last year
+- Originated roughly $5 billion in home loans last year

 - Licensed in 43 states and the District of Columbia